Pyrosulfate

-In chemistry, disulfate or pyrosulfate is the anion with the molecular formula S_{2}O_{7}^{2−}.
+In chemistry, disulfate or pyrosulfate is the anion with the molecular formula S2O_{7}(2−).
 Disulfate is the IUPAC name.

-It has a dichromate-like structure and can be visualised as two corner-sharing SO_{4} tetrahedra, with a bridging oxygen atom.
+It has a dichromate-like structure and can be visualised as two corner-sharing SO_{4}- tetrahedra, with a bridging oxygen atom.

 In this anion, sulfur has an oxidation state of +6.
-Disulfate is the conjugate base of the hydrogen disulfate (hydrogen pyrosulfate) ion HS_{2}O_{7}^{−}, which in turn is the conjugate base of disulfuric acid (pyrosulfuric acid).
+Disulfate is the conjugate base of the hydrogen disulfate (hydrogen pyrosulfate) ion HS2O_{7}-, which in turn is the conjugate base of disulfuric acid (pyrosulfuric acid).

 Role in sulfation

 Industrial production of sulfate ester-based surfactants involves the reaction (sulfation) of fatty alcohols with sulfur trioxide.
 For example, dodecyl alcohol is sulfated using sulfur trioxide.
 The reaction proceeds by initial formation of the pyrosulfate: